ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 There are some reasons for supporting the decision to shape the audio library in *Rust*:

-1. This could reduce the developping and debugging efforts in the long run
+1. This could reduce the developing and debugging efforts in the long run
-2. Some mysterious problem may be addressed by this deeply cleaning process
+2. Some obscure problem may be addressed by this deep-cleaning process
 3. It's time to refactor the library after putting hot-fix and hot-fix

 Before this project, our team have successfully translated